amane1234/A520m-itx-ac-with-NAVI/README.md

 - A2 Error (Boot device undetected) during POST.
 (Rare)
 - Since intel Wi-Fi/Bluetooth are not officially supported in MacOS, it might be laggy.

-ASRock motherboards are not good for hackintoshing, change your motherboard into different manufactures such as ASUS,GIGABYTE may resolve blackscreen errors.
+ASRock motherboards are not good for hackintoshing, change your motherboard into different manufactures such as ASUS,GIGABYTE may resolve A2 Boot errors.

+If you experience blackscreen/unresponsiveness before OC picker, you may try manual boot config with efibootmgr.

 ## SMBIOS